tweag/asterius/docs/roadmap.md

 ## Overview

 The Asterius project has come a long way and some examples with complex dependencies already work.
-It's still less mature than GHCJS yet; see the next section for details.
+It's still less mature than GHCJS though; see the next section for details.

 In general, it's hard to give ETA for "production readiness", since improvements